k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/06_creating_custom_plugin.md

 ### Step 3: Add Monitor Support

-To ensure plugin's progress is visible in the Discovery Monitor, add status updates to your class:
+To ensure the plugin's progress is visible in the Discovery Monitor, add status updates to your class:

 * **For PropertyPlugin or RelationPlugin:** The platform handles progress tracking automatically.
 Use the following to update found items: